Get Free Solar Panel Quotes

 Advantages of solar roof tiles

-Ideal for listed buildings.
-If you’re lucky enough to be living in a fancy, listed property (or within a conservation area), you might not be allowed to mess with the appearance of your home.
-Fortunately, solar tiles are a great way to keep the switch to solar sneaky (but please do consult your local authority before proceeding).
+Ideal for listed buildings and complex roof forms.
+If you’re lucky enough to live in a listed property (or within a conservation area), you might not be allowed to mess with the appearance of your home.
+Fortunately, solar tiles are a great way to keep the switch to solar sneaky (but please consult your local authority before proceeding).

-More durable.
 Solar tiles are tough as nails – Tesla’s, for example, are up to three times tougher than traditional tiles – so they’ll give your roof some serious protection.
-When the hail gets hard or the storms get serious, your tiles will face it all with grit and resilience.
+When the hail gets hard, or the storms get serious, your tiles will face it all with grit and resilience.
 Tesla even dropped a kettlebell on their solar tile to prove its strength, but we’re hoping airborne kettlebells aren’t a peril your roof has to face.
+They are also easier to replace.
+If a few tiles break for any reason, they can be switched out like-for-like, like replacing damaged roof tiles or slates.

 Disadvantages of solar roof tiles

 Low efficiency.
-Solar tiles look great, but they're not very good at converting sunlight into electricity.
-The efficiency of solar tiles tends to range between 10% and 20%, while solar panels generally achieve 18-25% efficiency.
+Solar tiles look great but can be less efficient.
+The efficiency of solar tiles tends to range between 10% and 20%, although some models approach the best solar panels, topping out at around 23%.
+For comparison, traditional solar panels generally achieve 18-25% efficiency.

 How efficient are solar tiles?